 5.1.5 The hotelier should offer free accommodation equivalent to a half twin for every 15 full paying rooms.

-7.1 Local or overseas educationals and familiarisations (Tourism Fiji, SOFTA, PATA, etc.) should receive complimentary rooms where commercially viable with all requests subject to the acceptance of each individual property and availability.
-For familiarisations organised by Tourism Fiji, properties are recommended to accept Exchange of Checks (EoC) where commercially viable.
+7.1 Local or overseas educationals and familiarisations (Tourism Fiji, SOFTA, PATA, etc.) should receive complimentary rooms were commercially viable with all requests subject to the acceptance of each individual property and availability.
+For familiarisations organised by Tourism Fiji, properties are recommended to accept Exchange of Checks (EoC) were commercially viable.
 Food and beverage should be the responsibility of each originating sponsor or individual participant.
 The hotel should not be forced or be put in the position of having to provide meals, cocktail parties or welcome drinks.
 However, hotels are not discouraged from doing so in a responsible manner if they so desire.

 7.2 All hotels and properties should be given the opportunity to participate in these educational and familiarisation tours by offering accommodation or other means.

 8.1 The hotel’s policy regarding commissions should be clearly stated and agreed upon by the travel agent before or at the time of the original confirmation.